JuliusNovachrono/cis106/labs/Deliverable3.md

 * ![x](../imgs/DelPics/step.1.2.png)
 * Then click on "save file" option, and then click "OK".
 ## Step 1.2 Downloading Rufus to USB
-* Rufus will be used to boot Ubuntu into a computer using a USB drive
+* Rufus is a free open source app used to create bootable USB flash drives:(Rufus will be used to boot Ubuntu into a computer using a USB drive)
 * You will need to visit [Rufus](https://rufus.ie/en_US/).
 * Then scroll down to the download section and click on Rufus 3.14 (Portable).
 * ![x](../imgs/DelPics/step1.3.png)